Guide to Creating MapRun Courses

 Initial Setup

-You also need Google Earth Pro installed on your PC, Mac, or Linux system.
-Documentation is available at Google Earth Help.
+You may also need Google Earth Pro (GE) installed on your PC, Mac, or Linux system, if you want access to some additional features creating the KML file.
+However the new MapRun Create KML web tool now provides most features that previously needed Google Earth Pro.
+Documentation for Google Earth Pro is available at Google Earth Help.
 There is a good introductory Google Earth Pro: A tutorial from UWaterloo in Canada if you are new to it.
 And Google have a collection of tutorials on their Become a Google mapping expert page.
 I recommend you change its Preferences so that Zooming does not tilt.

 Creating a Suitable Base Map

 Firstly you need a base/master map that shows features in the area used for the course.
-This map need to be oriented with True North up, and be geo-referenced lat/long coordinates for the area covered by the map.
+This map is typically oriented with either Magnetic or True North up, and be geo-referenced lat/long coordinates for the area covered by the map.
 It must be converted to Google's KMZ format for use here.
 A suitable map may be provided by your course coordinator, in which case you can skip over this section.
 Otherwise, there are several possibilities for creating the map, ranging from quick and easy Street-O map creation using the OpenOrienteeringMap site, to converting existing orienteering maps to the required form.

 Using the OpenOrienteeringMap Website

 Start by zooming in and moving the map view until you can view the desired area.
 Note the hints in green at the top of the page.
 Click on the desired scale (likely 10000 or 7500), orientation (portrait or landscape), and select "PseudO" style.
 Then click to set the centre of your desired map.
 You can move the centre point by selecting it, then dragging to where desired, which moves the map.
-At this point you could also plot all your controls, as I discuss in the next section on creating a suitable course file, though this is not needed if you intend to use Google Earth to do this more accurately.
+At this point you could also plot all your controls, as I discuss in the next section on creating a suitable course file.
+This can be useful if you want to generate a map just with this site.
+Alternatively you can use either the MapRun Create KML tool or Google Earth to do this.

 Next update the details in the box on RHS.
 Edit the name by clicking on the pen icon next to it.
 Edit the race instructions (to anything), and change the other fields of wanted.
 You can then "Save & get PDF map".
+Note that the suggested file name includes a MapID value (like "5e912c9549a3b") which I strongly recommend retaining in the name.
+Though I would also replace the generic "oom" with a more descriptive location.
+You can use the MapID to reload a map view for later use or modification, which is very useful.
 At this stage your window will look something like this:

 Note I had previously suggested you use the "Create KMZ file with 512x512 tiles from an un-tiled KMZ file" on the MapRunners O-Utils page.
-However it currently fails to handle all the OOMap kmz files, and can cause a "FormatException: Invalid double" error in older versions of the MapRun app.
+However some older versions failed to handle all the OOMap kmz files, and can cause a "FormatException: Invalid double" error in older versions of the MapRun app.
 Newer versions have corrected this, so it may now be worth doing.

 For any IT geeks, the error is caused by the <Rotation> fields having an empty value in the doc.kml XML file that specifies the tiles locations, included inside the KMZ archive (its just a zip file).
 It is possible to edit this file with a programming text editor to insert 0.0 values to correct the error, and then update the file in the KMZ archive.